2021 Income Tax Deduction

 Reduced Dues for Recent Graduates

-Recent graduates are entitled to four years of reduced dues-the first four calendar years out of dental school.
+Recent graduates are entitled to four years of reduced dues-the first four calendar years out of dental school with both CDS and ISDS - zero, 25%, 50% and 75% of the full active dues rates.
+The ADA offers two years of reduced dues - zero and 50% of the full active dues rate.
 You must maintain membership each year to remain eligible for the reduced rates.

 Associate, Associate First Year (U.S. only) & Associate International Member Dues